 Mayukh Bhaowal discusses the steps Salesforce Einstein is taking to make machine learning more transparent and less of a black box.
 Mayukh explains how interpretability fits into the ML data pipeline, what Salesforce Einstein learned while trying different approaches, and how it has helped drive wider adoption of ML software.

-Mayukh Bhaowal is a director of product management at Salesforce Einstein working on automated machine learning.
-Previously, Mayukh worked at startups in the domain of machine learning and analytics.
-He served as head of product of the ML platform startup Scaled Inference, backed by Khosla Ventures, and led product at the ecommerce startup Narvar, backed by Accel.
-He was also a principal product manager at Yahoo and Oracle.
-Mayukh holds a master’s degree in computer science from Stanford University.
+Mayukh Bhaowal is a Senior Director of Product Management at Salesforce Einstein, working on automated machine learning and data science experience for use cases such as recommender systems, forecasting, etc. Mayukh received his Masters in Computer Science from Stanford University.
+Prior to Salesforce, Mayukh worked at startups in the domain of machine learning and analytics.
+He served as Head of Product of a ML platform startup, Scaled Inference, backed by Khosla Ventures, and led product at an ecommerce startup, Narvar, backed by Accel.
+He was also a Principal Product Manager at Yahoo and Oracle.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com